sql-migrate/backup2.sql-migrate.github.io/_posts/2018-06-16-getting_started.md

 #### 4. Create an update script

-The scripts tab stores generated SQL scripts that can be used to update a database with new, altered or dropped objects.
-When viewing a comparison, click the "Script..." button to create a new script, include the changes you want and click "Save".
+The new script window helps you create an update script.
+Click the "Deployment..." button to open the window and preview your script.

 <img width="700px" alt="Create script" src="https://www.postgrescompare.com/images/script.png">